STUDITEMPS/studitools_storages/README.md

    ...
   )

-Sets the timeout in secs for checking if resource is available
+## Sets the timeout in secs for checking if resource is available

   GUARDED_JOIN_TIMEOUT = 1  # default

-This is used for Unittesting to raise the error
+## This is used for Unittesting to raise the error

   GUARDED_JOIN_TEST = False  # default

+## Error-Template

+Make sure you have
+guarded_join raises `FileSystemNotAvailable` and the `CatchFileSystemNotAvailableMiddleware` catches this.
+Make sure you have a template-file `504.html`.

 # Usage